Fort Osage R-1 School District

 The Fort Osage R-1 School District is a public school district located in Jackson County, Missouri, in the Kansas City metropolitan area.
 The district headquarters is in an unincorporated area adjacent to the City of Independence.
-The district serves a section of northern Independence, the City of Buckner, the City of Levasy, and the City of Sibley.
+The district serves a section of northern Independence, a section of Sugar Creek, and the municipalities of Buckner, Levasy, River Bend, and Sibley.

 The district includes the Woodland Early Childhood Center, Cler-Mont Elementary, Elm Grove Elementary, Blue Hills Elementary, Indian Trails Elementary, Buckner Elementary, Fire Prairie Upper Elementary, Osage Trail Middle School, Fort Osage High School, Career & Technology Center, and Lewis and Clark Academy.